PhamNguyen18/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I graduated with a bachelor of science in astrophysics from Michigan State University.
 Prior to MSU, I obtained an associate in science in engineering and physics through an early college program at Lansing Community College.
-Most recently, I was a physics graduate student at the University of Rochesterstudying lunar accretion disks.
+Most recently, I was a physics graduate student at the University of Rochester studying lunar accretion disks.
 I left the program and have decided to focus on data science instead.
 In my free time I enjoy photography.
 In addition to terrestrial photography, I am also an amateur astrophotographer.

 Note: This website is still under heavy construction!